TreeKat71/30DaysOfAirflow/day4_task/README.md

 ------------
 >Sensors are a special kind of operator that will keep running until a certain criterion is met.

-For example, you need to analyze a file to export a report to your boss, but you don't know the exactly time the file will be done (which is handled by other team).
+For example, you need to analyze a file to export a report to your boss, but you don't know the exactly time the file will be generated (which is handled by other team).
 You and other team have a deal, they will put the file at a specific folder when it is done.
 Then you can use sensor to poke this folder.